samuel-marsh/scCustomize/cran-comments.md

 ## Update
-This is minor patch to version 3.2.3.
-Contains some bug fixes and function deprecations.
+This is minor patch to version 3.2.4.
+Contains critical bug fix accidentally introduced in 3.2.3.
 See News.md for full changelog.